Divide-By-0/ideas-for-projects-people-would-use/README.md

   - Can also do for apps on phone.
 - Windows automatic unzipper.
 When something is downloaded, unzip it to its own folder then delete the original zip file (Macs do this already, but not Windows).
 [DONE: See contributors.md]
 - Intersite with a live count of how many people are watching.
 OG Silicon Valley watchers will know what this means.
-- AI for deep sea mining: Recently there's been a lot of new deep sea mapping data, and there's a wealth of minerals/new species to be found but I don't think anyones done the ML to do it
+- AI for deep sea mining.
+Recently there's been a lot of new deep sea mapping data, and there's a wealth of minerals/new species to be found.
+Map a list of all existing known underwater species to location discovered, and then search to find the deepest parts of the ocean where nothing has been discovered yet.
 - A bidding platform for radio ads, where corporations/clubs/people put their ads, and radio hosts play the highest paying ones and post the time and station and location.
-Once the site auto-verifies it with audio matching from tune-in + shazam type system.
-Basically transfers revenue from radio station to radio hosts.
+Once the site auto-verifies it with audio matching from tune-in + shazam type system, it automatically transfers revenue from radio station to radio hosts (can be done easily via crypto).
-  - I think college radio stations like WMBR would really like this
+  - I think college radio stations (like MIT WMBR) would really like this and probably use it!
 - A Twitter bot that tweets the opposite of what a Twitter thought leader influencer says, and is therefore just as insightful.
 - Run analysis on which dance teams placed in what rank, in order to see correlation with show order that they performed in, at shows like the Desi Dance Network.

 <a name="Shopping"></a>
 ### Shopping
-- An Amazon per ounce/count calculation that actually works all the time, and the equivalent for Instacart, Walmart, etc
+- An Amazon price per ounce/count calculation that actually works all the time, and the equivalent for Instacart, Walmart, etc

 <a name="Crypto"></a>
 ### Crypto